sebastianpech/PrePostCall.jl/README.md

 # PrePostCall

-PrePostCall is a package which offers an intuitive syntax for making preceding and subseqent function calls to other functions.
+PrePostCall is a package which offers an intuitive syntax for making preceding and subsequent function calls to other functions using macros.

 ## Usage